What is on the Turks and Caicos Flag?

 The queen conch and spiny lobster have always been very important food sources to those living in the Turks and Caicos, especially before the last few decades.

 The Turks Head Cacti (Melocactus intortous) is a unique and stubby barrel cacti that’s indigenous to the Turks and Caicos and other islands in the Caribbean.

 The current Turks and Caicos flag was adopted in 1968.

-The Turks and Caicos Government Crest, used by government departments and agencies, also bears similarity with the flag.
+The Turks and Caicos coat of arms, used by government departments and agencies, also bears similarity with the flag.